aklivity/zilla/examples/amqp.reflect/README.md

 Listens on amqps port `5671` and will echo back whatever is sent to the server, broadcasting to all receiving clients.

 ### Requirements
- - Zilla docker image local build, `develop-SNAPSHOT` version
+ - Zilla docker image local incubator build, `develop-SNAPSHOT` version
  - Docker 20.10+

 ### Start zilla engine